lai8a/ProbandStats2023/README.md

 All the submissions listed below are included in this repository.

 Programming Projects:
+-SetOperations:
-   1. StatsLibrary(?)
-Mean, Median, Mode
+   1. Mean, Median, Mode
    2. SetOperations
    3. Monte Carlo Door / Deal or No Deal
    4. Birthday Checker